juergenweb/FrontendForms/README.md

 | [checkBic](#checkbic)  | Checks if a BIC entered in an inputfield is in the correct format.  |
 | [cyrillicname](#cyrillicname)  | Checks if a name entered in an inputfield is in the correct format of a cyrillic name.  |
 | [allowedFileNumber](#allowedfilenumber) | Limit the number of files inside a file upload multiple field
+| [allowedTotalFileSize](#allowedtotalfilesize) | Set a total max file size limit for all files inside a file upload field

 Afterwards, you will find a more detailed description of all custom rules and their usage: